gurugio/linuxdeveloptip/eBPF_example.md

-Preparation
+# Preparation
 * install libelf-dev libssl-dev
 * install kernel headers into /usr/include/linux: make headers_install
 * clang >= v3.4.0
 * llam >= v3.7.1
 * ulimit -l 10240

-How to increase limit: if ulimit -l 10240 doesn't work
+# How to increase limit: if ulimit -l 10240 doesn't work

+If there is an error like ``failed to create a map: 1 Operation not permitted``...

 1. /etc/security/limits.conf
 ```
 vi /etc/security/limits.conf